NebulaStream - Data Management for the IoT

 SoCC 2017 | Jonas Traub, Sebastian Breß, Tilmann Rabl, Asterios Katsifodimos, Volker Markl

-Topics include all aspects of the IoT: query compilation, query optimization, query processing, query languages, distributed data processing, complex-event processing, machine learning, signal processing, sensor networks, fog computing, temporal-spatial query processing, transactional data processing, modern hardware and many more.
+Feel free to reach out to us to learn more about research opportunities as a Postdoc, PhD student, or student assistant.
+Furthermore, motivated students can also inquire about the possibility of pursing a Bachelor’s or Master’s thesis with us.
+Our research topics span all aspects of the IoT: query compilation, query optimization, query processing, query languages, distributed data processing, complex-event processing, machine learning, signal processing, sensor networks, fog computing, temporal-spatial query processing, transactional data processing, and modern hardware, among others.

 Database Systems and Information Management (DIMA) Group Technische Universität Berlin